phonedude/cs595-s22/assignments/Murphy/6/README.md

 For this table, any devices that repeat under the 'Operating System' column are the same device.
 2 Desktop computers, 1 iPhone, and 2 iPads were used in the collection of this data, with with 6 different browses used, though the Safari browser on the iPad Pro was running a more up to date version than the 2 other Apple devices.
 There are a few interesting pieces of information that can be seen from this table.
-To stat with, even though Windows 10 and Windows 11 are technically different operating systems, the user-agent sees them as both being Windows NT 10.0, which is a proprietary graphical operating system.
+To start with, even though Windows 10 and Windows 11 are technically different operating systems, the user-agent sees them as both being Windows NT 10.0, which is a proprietary graphical operating system.
 Because of this, even though they are two separate machines, because they are identical as far as the user-agent is concerned, the hash values are the same, and thus are seen as the same user.
 This